bradleygolden/strider/PROMPT.md

 - Hide infrastructure details behind layers of indirection
 - Make decisions the caller should make

+## Goal

+Your task is to make this repo clean AF for users.
+Do this by:

+1. Reviewing the codebase
+2. Refactoring as needed
+3. Reviewing your changes

 ## Workflow

 Commit after each completed shippable change.
 Small, atomic commits that each leave the codebase in a working state.